Project Description

 Medals Awarded: Unconfirmed but Forces War Records state it was very possible he was entitled to the British War Medal and likely that he was entitled to the Victory Medal.

-Military Personnel Address on 1918 Electoral Roll
+Military Personnel Address on 1918 Electoral Register

 Main Road, Radcliffe on Trent